t16ing/env2/README.md

     `install/01-base/install-disable-nouveau.sh` is the script to help this.
     After GPU driver is disabled, the Gnome Desktop responds normally.

-2. The zip file coming from windows has unrecognized filename.
+2. The zip file from windows has unrecognized filename.

     Windows platform does not use unicode encoding for zip files.
     For those zip files comming from Windows Platform, the filename encoding will be incorrect.